Login

 Day 6Free Day

-Free day at Nangma valley with an optional day hike to Amin Brakk base camp (4500 m).
-Wake up early to enjoy mesmerizing sunrise, visit the nearby glacial stream, test your scrambling skills on nearby rocks, or venture out to spot some of the numerous Karakoram birds and flower species.
+Day hike to Amin Brakk base camp (4500 m) with the choice of relaxing at the campsite.
+Wake up early to enjoy a mesmerizing sunrise, visit the nearby glacial stream, test your scrambling skills on nearby rocks, or venture out to spot some of the numerous Karakoram birds and flower species.

 Amin Brakk BC -Nangma Valley Trek